waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Test (Turn 9925): Moved to (28, 22), then to (29, 22).
   - Result: The FARFETCH'D did not appear.
   - Conclusion: Hypothesis is disproven.
 The triggers appear to be part of a one-time sequence.
+- **CRITICAL HALLUCINATION (Turn 9938):** Believed the warp to the Ilex Forest gatehouse was at (0, 4) on the Ilex Forest map.
+The actual warp is at (3, 42) on Ilex Forest; the warp at (0, 4) is on the gatehouse map.
+This was a critical failure in map awareness.